 The team is young and is eager to show you the city but also offer pertinent advice for your journey.

 They offer two main free tours of the Romanian capital.
 These are:

 - Monarchy vs Communism

 We’ll tell you more about the Monarchy vs Communism walking tour.
-If you like to get a slow start of the day and enjoy your breakfast at your accommodation, this might be a better option for you.
+If you like to get a slow start to the day and enjoy your breakfast at your accommodation, this might be a better option for you.

-The free tours of Bucharest start each day at 15:00 in front of the Romanian Athenaeum building.
+The free walking tours of Bucharest start each day at 15:00 in front of the Romanian Athenaeum building.
 You’ll see your guide in front of the building columns and a group forming around him or her.
 For this option, you don’t have to book in advance, so you can decide to join at the very last minute.

 The tour focuses on the iconic Belle Epoque architecture found on Victoriei Boulevard.
 The street still holds the same charm as 160 years ago, when it was the first street to be illuminated with kerosene lamps.

 The tour will include sightseeing, not just the Romanian Atheneum but also:

 - Equestrian Statue Of King Carol